-Tips & tricks from CTG’s Head of Recruitment, Maryam Ali
+Tips & tricks from CTG’s Rapid Recruitment and Deployment Team

-Here, she shares her tips on what humanitarian aid recruiters look for in candidates.
+Here, they shares their tips on what humanitarian aid recruiters look for in candidates.

 The following books and courses may be also be beneficial to those seeking a humanitarian job: